StephanieRuthJones/jest-testing-qa/README.md

 3. Run `npm test` - What happens?
 Why?
 4. Create tests for each of the functions in `math.js`

-Question: What is the difference between expect vs. assert in Jest?
+**Question:** What is the difference between expect vs. assert in Jest?
+**Answer:** est uses "matchers" to let you test values in different ways.
+When you're writing tests, you often need to check that values meet certain conditions. expect gives you access to a number of "matchers" that let you validate different things.

-Question: What is the difference between the test method vs. the it method in Jest?
+**Question:** What is the difference between the test method vs. the it method in Jest?
 Why might you use the it method?
+**Answer:** The Jest docs state it is an alias of test.
+So they are exactly the same from a functional point of view.
+They exist both to enable to make a readable English sentence from your test.
+So it's about readability not about functionality.

+**Question:** What is the describe method in Jest?
+**Answer:** describe(name, fn) creates a block that groups together several related tests.